microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 **1. Set up a private Docker registry** This will walk you through creating a private Docker registry.
 It also demonstrates how to tag, push and pull your images.

-**2. Set up Continuous Integration with Visual Studio Team Services** Integrate Docker images and containers into your DevOps workflows using [Docker Integration](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker) for Team Services.
+**2. Set up a Secured Continuous Integration (CI) with Visual Studio Team Services (VSTS)** Integrate Docker images and containers into your DevOps workflows using [Docker Integration](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker) for Team Services.
 This Docker extension adds a task that enables you to build Docker images, push Docker images to an authenticated Docker registry, run Docker images or execute other operations offered by the Docker CLI.

 ###Task 1: Set up a private Docker registry
 **Step 1.** Deploy an Ubuntu VM with Docker Engine.
 [Do it quickly on Azure](https://azure.microsoft.com/en-us/documentation/templates/docker-simple-on-ubuntu/)